Skip to content

 else:

-# If the remaining capacity is insufficient, put part of the item into the knapsack
+# If remaining capacity is insufficient, put part of the current item into the knapsack

 res += (item.v / item.w) * cap

-# No remaining capacity left, thus break the loop
+# No remaining capacity, so break out of the loop

 break